Skip to content

 __init__(target_dir_path, overwrite=False, image_name_pattern='image_{:05d}.png')

-Initialize a context manager for saving images.
+Initialize context manager for saving images to directory.

 Parameters: